History of the Democratic Party (United States): Ideological differences

-Presidency of Donald Trump (2017–2021)
+First presidency of Donald Trump (2017–2021)

 Initiatives

 On January 12, 2017, the National Democratic Redistricting Committee, a 527 organization that focuses on redistricting reform and is affiliated with the Democratic Party, was created.
-The chair, president and vice president of the umbrella organization is the 82nd Attorney General Eric Holder, Elizabeth Pearson and Alixandria "Ali" Lapp respectively.
+The chair, president and vice president of the umbrella organization is the 82nd Attorney General Eric Holder, Elizabeth Pearson, and Alixandria "Ali" Lapp, respectively.
 President Obama has said he would be involved with the committee.

-On January 17, 2017, Third Way, a public policy think tank, launched New Blue, a $20 million campaign to study Democratic shortcomings in the 2016 elections and offer a new economic agenda to help Democrats reconnect with the voters who have abandoned the party.
-The money will be spent to conduct extensive research, reporting and polling in Rust Belt states that once formed a Blue Wall, but which voted for President Donald Trump in 2016.
-Many progressives have criticized this as a desperate measure for the so-called establishment wing of the party to retain leadership.

 On May 15, 2017, Onward Together, a political action organization was launched by Hillary Clinton to fundraise for liberal organizations, such as Swing Left, Indivisible, Color of Change, Emerge America, and Run for Something.

-Response to the Donald Trump Administration
+Response to the Donald Trump administration

 Protests

 At the inauguration of Donald Trump, 67 Democratic members of the United States House of Representatives boycotted the inauguration.
 This was the largest boycott by members of the United States Congress since the second inauguration of Richard Nixon, where it was estimated that between 80 and 200 Democratic members of United States Congress boycotted.
 The 2017 Women's March was a large-scale nationwide protest in favor of women's rights and against the policies of the Trump administration.
 The march found much support within the Democratic Party including participation from sitting Senators Booker, Duckworth, Harris, Sanders, and Warren.

-The George Floyd Protests and other protests against police brutality received backlash from the Trump administration but found support from many Democratic congresspeople.
+The George Floyd protests and other protests against police brutality received backlash from the Trump administration but found support from many Democratic congresspeople.

 Impeachments of Donald Trump

 In 2019, the Democratic-controlled House of Representatives initiated impeachment inquiries into President Trump's alleged coercion against Ukrainian President Volodymyr Zelenskyy by withholding military funds in order to gain politically sensitive material against Joe Biden.
 The House of Representatives voted to impeach Trump, with most Democrats voting for both articles.
 Trump was acquitted by the Republican-controlled Senate, with all Democratic Senators voting guilty.
 In 2021, the Democratic-controlled House of Representatives voted again to impeach Trump over his involvement in the January 6th attack on the United States Capitol, with all Democrats voting to impeach.
-Trump was again acquitted by the Republican-controlled Senate, will all Democratic Senators voting guilty.
+Trump was again acquitted by the Republican-controlled Senate, with all Democratic Senators voting guilty.

-115th United States Congress

-As of September 13, 2017, 16 Senate Democrats cosponsored the Medicare for All Act of 2017.
-As of September 26, 2017, 120 House Democrats cosponsored the Expanded & Improved Medicare For All Act.
-This was all for naught, as the Republican majority made sure that the Democratic minority remained impotent.